ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/apache-windows.md

 <b>b.
 Run Apache </b>

-Open a Command Prompt in the “bin” folder at the location where you extracted Apache.
+Open a Command Prompt in the “C:\Apache24\bin” folder at the location where you extracted Apache.

 - For command prompt, enter the following command to start Apache: